Breckenridge Troll Hike: Worth It (2026 Guide)

 Hours & Entrance Fees

 The Breckenridge Troll, Isak Heartstone, is located on public land and is accessible to visitors free of charge.
-There is no entrance fee required to visit the troll or hike the surrounding trails.

 As for the hours, since it’s an outdoor attraction in a public area, there are no specific opening or closing times.
 However, it’s recommended to visit during daylight hours to ensure a safe and enjoyable experience.
 Early morning or late afternoon visits can help you avoid the busiest times, especially during the peak summer season.